-- 2.7.
-The aim of this policy is to ensure: - All of our students are safe and protected from harm - Safeguarding procedures are in place to help children and young people to feel safe and learn to stay safe - Adults in the education setting community are aware of the expected behaviours and the legal responsibilities in relation to safeguarding and child protection. - All agencies are providing appropriate support to children and young people through adoption of the early help framework
+The aim of this policy is to ensure:

+- All of our students are safe and protected from harm - Safeguarding procedures are in place to help children and young people to feel safe and learn to stay safe - Adults in the education setting community are aware of the expected behaviours and the legal responsibilities in relation to safeguarding and child protection. - All agencies are providing appropriate support to children and young people through adoption of the early help framework

-3. Roles and responsibilities
+Roles and responsibilities

-- 3.1.
-Under the Education (Independent School Standards) Regulations 2014, the Epworth Education Trust (the proprietor) will ensure arrangements for safeguarding and promoting the health, safety and welfare of all its pupils having regard to any guidance made for all its schools and settings.
+Under the Education (Independent School Standards) Regulations 2014, the Epworth Education Trust (the proprietor) will ensure arrangements for safeguarding and promoting the health, safety and welfare of all its pupils - having regard to any guidance made for all its schools and settings.

-- 3.2.
 All staff have a responsibility to:

-- Follow all statutory guidance

-- Consider, at all times, what is in the best interests of the pupil.

-- Be aware of the categories of abuse listed in KCSIE 2024 Part 1, which include:
+- Follow all statutory guidance - Consider, at all times, what is in the best interests of the pupil. - Be aware of the categories of abuse, which are: - Physical abuse - Emotional abuse - > Neglect - Sexual abuse - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Provide a safe environment in which pupils can learn. - Be prepared to identify pupils who may benefit from early help.

-- > Physical abuse.

-- Emotional abuse.

-- Sexual abuse.

-- Domestic abuse.

-- > Neglect.

-- Bullying.

-- Child Criminal Exploitation (CCE)

-- Radicalisation.

-- Maintain an attitude of 'it could happen here' where safeguarding is concerned.

-- Provide a safe environment in which pupils can learn.

-- Be prepared to identify pupils who may benefit from early help.

-- Be aware of the school's systems which support safeguarding, including any policies, procedures, information and training provided upon induction.
-At Summerseat Methodist Primary School we use Cpoms - Be aware of the role and identity of the DSL and deputy DSLs.
-This is displayed on the school website, in the staffroom and other key areas around school. - Undertake safeguarding training, including online safety and Prevent training, during their induction this will be regularly updated. - Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. i.e., providing help and support to meet the needs of children as soon as problems emerge. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child. - Support social workers in making decisions about individual children, in collaboration with the DSL. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm. - Read this policy in conjunction with KCSIE 2024 and Working Together to Safeguard Children 2023.
+- Be aware of the school's systems which support safeguarding (At Summerseat Methodist Primary we use CPOMs), including any policies, procedures, information and training provided upon induction. - Be aware of the role and identity of the DSL and deputy DSLs.
+This is displayed on the school website, in the staffroom and other key areas around school. - Undertake safeguarding training, including online safety and Prevent training, during their induction this will be regularly updated. - Receive and understand child protection and safeguarding (including online safety) updates, e.g. via email, as required, and at least annually. - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to CSCS, as well as for making statutory assessments under the Children Act 1989 and their role in these assessments. - Make a referral to CSCS and/or the police immediately, if at any point there is a risk of immediate serious harm to a child. - Support social workers in making decisions about individual children, in collaboration with the DSL. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Maintain appropriate levels of confidentiality when dealing with individual cases. - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Speak to the DSL if they are unsure about how to handle safeguarding matters. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours that could potentially be a sign that a pupil may be at risk of harm. - Read this policy in conjunction with KCSIE 2023

-Keeping children safe in education 2024 (publishing.service.gov.uk) Working Together to Safeguard Children 2023
+Keeping children safe in education 2023 (publishing.service.gov.uk)

-3.3.
 Responding to concerns / disclosures of abuse